Stanford EM Residency Curriculum

 The renowned Stanford EM faculty work with our residents to lead M&M, critical care conferences, social EM lecture series, health equity rounds, and pediatric EM core content.
-We also welcome our colleagues in trauma and radiology for monthly case review and invite a nationally-recognized Grand Rounds speaker each month.
+We also invite a nationally-recognized Grand Rounds speaker each month.

 In addition to lectures, core conference includes:

 Residents have hands-on skills sessions integrated into their yearly conference didactic curriculum and participate in multi-disciplinary learning that includes immersive simulation training, advanced ultrasound skill training, and dedicated procedural skill training.

 In our state-of-art simulation center, residents work in teams to manage progressively complex pediatric and adult simulation cases targeted for their year of training.

 Hands-on labs teach basic (FAST, aorta, cardiac, gallbladder, renal) and advanced ultrasound techniques (venous access, orbital, procedural, etc); as well as rapid ultrasound in shock.

 Procedural Skill Training